 Nui Ba Den

 Another historical site of a fierce battle that occurred in Vietnam, Ba Den Mountain hides several caves that have become sacred temples to the local residents.
 Its name means “Black Lady Mountain” which stems from another legend.
 A woman named Ly Thi Thien Huong threw herself from this very mountain to escape a forced marriage to a rich man while her lover was fighting a war.
 A combination of a sacred temple, a natural sanctuary and a park, Nui Ba Den is a wonderful Vietnam experience.

 Right at the tip of South Vietnam is the Mekong Delta where the Mekong River passes and leaves sediments to this region as it empties to the sea.
-Due to the different terrains this delta ranging from highlands to flat plains, there have been thousands of new species found on this region.
-This makes the Mekong delta a valuable biological area and is given a priority in conservation especially against the threat of climate change.
+Due to the different terrains this delta ranging from highlands to flat plains, there have been thousands of new species found in this region.
+This makes the Mekong Delta a valuable biological area and is given a priority in conservation especially against the threat of climate change.